UK recovery more lopsided as manufacturing slips, consumer loans soar

 For the fourth quarter, the PMI showed the weakest growth in a year-and-a-half -- boding ill for official manufacturing data for the end of 2014.

-The BoE credit data showed consumer lending beat economists' expectations to rise at an annualised 8.3 percent in the three months to November, a pace last seen in October 2005.
+The BoE credit data showed consumer lending beat economists' expectations to rise at an annualized 8.3 percent in the three months to November, a pace last seen in October 2005.

 There were also signs that businesses' reluctance to borrow from banks eased, particularly among smaller firms which have historically found it hardest to get credit.